-Evidence-Based Practice was first defined by Dr David Sackett, a pioneer of Evidence-Based Medicine in the 1990s, but a more recent definition has it as:
+Evidence Based Practice was first defined by Dr David Sackett in the 1990s, but a more recent definition has it as

 “integrating the best available research evidence with clinical expertise and the patient’s unique values and circumstances” (Straus, Glasziou, Richardson, & Haynes, 2011).

-Evidence-Based Practice has been expanded to apply to a range of health and associated professions and other disciplines such as librarianship and education.
+Evidence-Based Practice has been expanded from Evidence-Based Medicine to apply to other health professions and other disciplines such as librarianship and education.
 This guide concentrates on EBP as it applies to the health professions.

 Straus, S. E., Glasziou, P., Richardson, W. S., & Haynes, R. B. (2011).
 Evidence-based medicine: How to practice and teach it (4th ed.).
 Edinburgh: Churchill Livingstone Elsevier.